pipeeeeees/waze-voicepack-links/mp3_upload/readme.md

 An example of a successful upload from the script

 # How to upload your own mp3 files to make a Waze voicepack link

-1. Place your mp3 pack(s) in the `mp3-upload/input-packs/` folder
-- each "pack" is a folder containing all of the mp3 files you want to upload together.
-The folder name will be used as the name of the uploaded voicepack
+These steps assume you have intermediate knowledge of python and python environments.
+If you are new to python, do not fret.
+ChatGPT or Claude can help you through the setup process.

+1. Clone this repository to your computer
+2. Place your mp3 pack(s) in the `mp3-upload/input-packs/` folder.
+The pack is simply a folder whose name is the desired voicepack name and contains all the mp3 files inside it.
+Ensure that the mp3 files are named according to the `valid-waze-mp3-names.txt` file found [here](https://github.com/pipeeeeees/waze-voicepack-links/blob/main/mp3_upload/valid_waze_filenames.txt).
+Scroll down to the next section of this readme for a full list of valid filenames and their meanings
-2. Configure your python environment using the `requirements.txt` file
+3. Configure your python environment using the `requirements.txt` file.
+I used python 3.12.8 at time of writing.
+YMMV on other versions.
+Virtual environment is of course always recommended.
-3. Install ffmpeg on your system if you don't have it already - this is used for file compression and validation
+4. Install ffmpeg on your system if you don't have it already. ffmpeg is an open-source computer tool for handling, modifying, and converting audio and video files.
+Instructions for installation can be found [here](https://ffmpeg.org/download.html).
+Ensure that ffmpeg is accessible from your system PATH so that the python script can call it
-4. Run the `mp3_upload/main.py` script using the configured python environment and follow the progress through each step.
+5. Run the `mp3_upload/main.py` script using the configured python environment and follow the progress through each of the three steps outlined at the top of this document.
 If everything is successful, you will see a link to your uploaded voicepack in the console output

 # `valid-waze-mp3-names.txt` filenames and their meanings